banksalad/AXSnapshot/README.md

 ]
 ```

-Next, add SnapshotTesting as a dependency of your test target:
+Next, add AXSnapshot as a dependency of your test target:

 ```swift
 targets: [